4-3 Defense Explained (Fronts & Coverage Guide)

 Cover 2

-Cover 2 is a common coverage played out of a 4-3 defense.
-It allows the three linebackers to be still dedicated to the run but still cover enough ground for the pass.
+Cover 2 is a common zone coverage played out of a 4-3 defense.
+It allows the three linebackers to be still dedicated to the run but still covers enough ground for the pass.
 The three areas covered are the hook/curl areas and the middle of the field.

 Being the middle of the field in a cover 2, the weakness relies on the middle linebacker to drop into coverage to intercept crossing routes.
 Cover 2 isn’t perfect deep coverage; it does enough to disrupt low-crossing routes.